rosen-bridge/operation/docs/watcher/deploy-docker.md

 # Watcher Deployment

-To participate as a watcher in the bridge, you need to deploy a watcher app, observing one of the supported networks.
-Each supported network has its own set of watchers, that are responsible for reporting users' actions on that specific network.
+To participate as a Watcher in the bridge, you need to deploy a Watcher app, observing one of the supported networks.
+Each supported network has its own set of Watchers, that are responsible for reporting users' actions on that specific network.

 We are utilizing Docker for ease of deployment and upgrading.
 Install Docker for your Operating System [here](https://www.docker.com/products/docker-desktop/).
-Once installed, proceed with the following instructions.

 In order to run a Watcher, a number of steps need to be taken:
 1. Create local directory and files